danielsteman/web-rs/articles/blog15.md

 Up until now I have created a number of data connectors that pull data from other systems into a data lake, where it can be analysed.
 Recently I created one that gets to the I/O bound of the subsystem it is pulling data from.
 This was only possible with concurrency.

 I'm building these connectors in Python, so I started reading the docs on [`asyncio`](https://docs.python.org/3/library/asyncio.html), which is the implementation of coroutines in the Python ecosystem.
 It uses the `async` and `await` syntax to submit tasks to the [event loop](https://docs.python.org/3/library/asyncio-eventloop.html), which runs on a single thread.
-That's right, async code runs concurrently and not in parallel, which can be confusing at first but it's important to [understand the difference](https://stackoverflow.com/questions/1050222/what-is-the-difference-between-concurrency-and-parallelism).
-There are also a couple of other concepts that help to understand coroutines in Python.
+That's right, async Python code runs concurrently and not in parallel, which can be confusing at first but it's important to [understand the difference](https://stackoverflow.com/questions/1050222/what-is-the-difference-between-concurrency-and-parallelism).
+Before showing an example of concurrent data retrieval, let's go back to the origin.

 ## Iterators

+A prerequisite for understanding async functions, is an understanding of iterators.
 An iterator is an object that provides access to an element of a collection and can change its internal state to provide access to the next element (traversal).
 In Python, an iterator implements the special methods `__next__()` and `__iter__()`.
 Now, you might think of a list, but that is actually an <i>iterable</i> because it only has the `__iter__()` method, which produces an <i>iterator</i> when it is called.
 You can get an iterator from a list and call `next()` until the iterator raises `StopIteration`.

 ```py
 lst = [1,2,3]